 - Your expectations and procedures should classes be cancelled.

-- Consider introducing remote learning tools and practices early each semester.
+- Consider introducing online learning tools and practices early each semester.

-- Engage regularly with departmental, university, and disciplinary colleagues about teaching innovations that may be applied remotely.
+- Engage regularly with departmental, university and disciplinary colleagues about teaching innovations that work well online.